arungudelli/golang/content/en/news/fix-in-crypto-package.md

 +++

-Recently Joern Schneewesiz of GitLab Security Research Team discovered a bug in Go language crypto/ssh package.
+Recently Joern Schneeweisz of GitLab Security Research Team discovered a bug in Go language crypto/ssh package.

 The ability to trigger the `gssapi-with-mic` authentication method is not properly guarded when `GSSAPIWithMICConfig` field of the ServerConfig type is nil.